 Please read entire document before completing form Fill in all blanks below.
 Type or print clearly.
-Voucher Number 1.
-Insert unit size in number of bedrooms.
-(This is the number of bedrooms for which the Fam and is used in determining the amount of assistance to be paid on behalf of the Family to the nily qualifies, 1.
-Unit Size e owner.)
-2. Date Voucher Issued (mm/dd/yyyy) Insert actual date the Voucher is issued to the Fam nily, 2.
-Issue Date (mm/dd/yyyy) Date Voucher Expires (mm/dd/yyyy) must be at least sixty days after date Voucher is it (See Section 6 of this form.) squed.
-3. Expiration Date (mm/dd/yyyy) 4.
+Voucher Number Insert unit size in number of bedrooms.
+(This is the number of bedrooms for which the Famil and is used in determining the amount of assistance to be paid on behalf of the Family to the 2.
+Date Voucher Issued (mm/dd/yyyy) Insert actual date the Voucher is issued to the Fami ily.
+2. Issue Date (mm/dd/yyyy) Date Voucher Expires (mm/dd/yyyy) must be at least sixty days after date Voucher is is (See Section 6 of this form.) squed.
+3. Expiration Date (mm/dd/yyyy) .
 Date Extension Expires (if applicable)(mm/dd/yyyy) (See Section 6. of this form) 4.
-Date Extension Expires (mm/dd/yyyy) 5.
-Name of Family Representative 6.
-Signature of of Family Representative Date Signed (mm/dd/yyyy) 7,Name of Public Housing Agency (PHA) Eastern Iowa Regional Housing Authority Name and Title of PHA Official 9.
-Signature of of PHA Official Date Signed (mm/dd/yyyy) Housing Specialist 🗸
+Date Extension Expires (mm/dd/yyyy) Name of Family Representative f Family Representative Date Signed (mm/dd/yyyy) Name of Public Housing Agency (PHA) Eastern Iowa Regional Housing Authority Name and Title of PHA Official 9.
+Signature of Housing Specialist f PHA Official Date Signed (mm/dd/yyyy) 6 above named family (item 5) is eligible to participate in the housing choice voucher program.
+Under this program, the family chooses a decent, safe and sanitary unit to live in.
+If the owner agrees to lease the unit to the family under the housing choice voucher program, and if the PHA approves the unit, the PHA will enter into a housing assistance payments (HAP) contract with the owner to make monthly payments to the owner to help the family pay the rent.